 Note: Fresh Chinese wheat noodles are available in most Asian markets.
 1/4 pound dried linguini, fettucini, or spaghetti can be substituted if fresh Chinese noodles are unavailable.

-8 ounces noodles
+8 ounces fresh Chinese noodles (see notes)

 For the Dressing: